apuri92/citrine-challenge/writeup.md

 ## Drawbacks:
 * An initial point is required to begin the search
 * The memory footprint will be large for high dimensional problems where many points are required
-* The points that are found will be fill the valid space but may not do it uniformly in all dimensions
+* The points filled at the smallest step size may not be uniform in all dimensions
 * If the valid region is discontinuous, all subregions may not be found
+* Floating point errors can happen